 The Company's general practice has been to make a single annual grant of share-based compensation to key employees and to generally make other grants only in connection with new employment or promotions.
 In addition, the Company makes annual grants to non-employee directors in conjunction with their annual election to our Board of Directors or at the time of their appointment to the Board of Directors.
 For employees, the Company has granted stock options, non-vested shares and performance shares.
-For non-employee directors, the Company continued to issue non-vested shares during the years ended December 31, 2011, 2010 and 2009.
+For non-employee directors, the Company issued non-vested shares during the years ended December 31, 2012, 2011 and 2010.

 Stock options typically expire seven years from the grant date and vest ratably over a three-year period.
-The share-based compensation for these stock options and non-vested shares is recognized, net of estimated forfeitures, ratably over the requisite service period, or vesting period.
+The share-based compensation for stock options is recognized, net of estimated forfeitures, ratably over the requisite service period, or vesting period.
 Based on the Company's historical experience, forfeitures have been estimated.
 The Company uses the Black-Scholes option-pricing model to estimate the grant-date fair value of options granted.
-The fair values of non-vested shares issued to employees and non-employee directors were estimated using closing market prices for the business day of the grant.
 The following table contains the weighted-average assumptions used to estimate the fair value of options granted.
 These assumptions are highly subjective and changes in these assumptions can materially affect the fair value estimate.

-December 31, 2011 December 31, 2010 December 31, 2009
+December 31, 2012 December 31, 2011 December 31, 2010

-Expected dividend yield 1.0% 1.3% 0.9%
+Expected dividend yield 0.9% 1.0% 1.3%

-Expected stock price volatility 44.9% 45.7% 42.3%
+Expected stock price volatility 46.6% 44.9% 45.7%

 Weighted average risk-free interest

-rate 2.4% 2.5% 2.0%
+rate 0.8% 2.4% 2.5%

-Expected life of options (years) 4.6 4.5 4.5
+Expected life of options (years) 4.2 4.6 4.5